The first exercise of this section required us to watch a scene of Goodfellas, a movie by Martin Scorsese (1), and answer the following questions:

 - What does this scene tell you about the main character?

 The main character is a well-connected, resourceful person.
-Is also somebody that does not want to play by the rules, that get whatever he wants when he wants.
-He is smart and subtle in his pursue.
+Is also somebody that does not want to play by the rules, that gets whatever he wants when he wants it.
+He is smart and subtle in his pursuits.
 He does not care about money, but he cares about privilege and enjoyment, about making the most of it, about being in the limelight, being in front.
 Nobody says no to him.